Michael Giacchino: Film and television

 Giacchino scored the Pixar film Up (and its accompanying animated short Partly Cloudy), for which he collaborated with director Pete Docter.
 This marked the first time Giacchino worked with a Pixar director other than Brad Bird.
 This work gained Giacchino his first Academy Award for Best Original Score: the first-ever win for Pixar in that category.
 Giacchino notes that he won on the same night as his SVA classmate Joel Harlow won the Best Makeup Oscar for Star Trek.

 Giacchino has continued his collaboration with J. J. Abrams.
-For the Abrams-produced monster film Cloverfield, Giacchino wrote an homage to Japanese monster scores in an overture titled "ROAR!", which played over the credits, and constituted the only original music for the film.
-He composed the score for J. J. Abrams' feature Super 8 in 2011.
+For the Abrams-produced monster film Cloverfield, he wrote an homage to Japanese monster scores in an overture titled "ROAR!", which played over the credits, and constituted the only original music for the film.
+Giacchino composed the score for J. J. Abrams' feature Super 8 in 2011.
 He also composed for the pilot of the Abrams-produced American television series Fringe, after which Giacchino gave scoring duties to his assistant Chad Seiter, who scored the first half of season one.
 The task was then passed on to Chris Tilton, who scored the latter half of season one and all subsequent seasons.

 In 2016, Giacchino composed the score for the Marvel film Doctor Strange, as well as the score for the Disney film Zootopia.
-Giacchino also composed the fanfare for the new Marvel Studios logo, which debuted with Doctor Strange.
+He also composed the fanfare for the new Marvel Studios logo, which debuted with Doctor Strange.
 In September 2016, it was announced that Giacchino had been chosen to replace composer Alexandre Desplat as the composer for the Star Wars anthology film Rogue One after Desplat was unavailable following reshoots.
 Giacchino then scored four more Marvel films: 2017's Spider-Man: Homecoming, 2019's Spider-Man: Far From Home, 2021's Spider-Man: No Way Home, and 2022's Thor: Love and Thunder.

 Giacchino returned to Pixar to score Coco (2017) and Incredibles 2 (2018).
 He also composed the score for Taika Waititi's 2019 film Jojo Rabbit.
 In 2022, Giacchino composed the score for The Batman, and the score for the Pixar film Lightyear.

 In 2018, Giacchino wrote, directed, and scored Monster Challenge.
 The short film is a satirical take on Japanese game shows, starring Patton Oswalt, Ben Schwartz, Dermot Mulroney, Amy Brenneman, Benedict Wong, Tom Everett Scott, Taishi Mizuno, Ann Madox, and Teruko Nakajima.
 Monster Challenge originally premiered at Fantastic Fest in 2018 and premiered on YouTube on March 20, 2020.
 He continued with his directorial efforts with a Star Trek: Short Treks episode "Ephraim and Dot" in 2019.

 On March 7, 2022, Variety reported that Giacchino was directing an upcoming as-of-yet untitled Marvel Studios television project for Disney+.
 Four days later, The Hollywood Reporter revealed that he would be directing Werewolf by Night, which was released on October 7, 2022.